 If you would like to order campaigns materials, please contact us for more information.

-The Save Brains campaign provides information about the adolescent brain, its maturation process and the negative and irreversible damage alcohol use causes.
+GUIDE’s Save Brains campaign provides information about the adolescent brain, its maturation process and the negative and irreversible damage alcohol use causes.

 This social host campaign provides information about the consequences and penalties of providing alcohol to minors at home, at parties and during celebrations.

-The Alcohol Free Gets Me is an alcohol awareness campaign is based on the PhotoVoice model to showcase personal goals, dreams and wants that youth identify and believe would be attainable if they remain alcohol free.
+Alcohol Free Gets Me is an alcohol awareness campaign is based on the PhotoVoice model to showcase personal goals, dreams and wants that youth identify and believe would be attainable if they remain alcohol free.

 This campaign targets high school students during prom season.
 Youth Action Teams and schools partner to share information and alternative activities to promote safe and sober prom celebrations and prevent alcohol-related problems.

-The Tobacco Free Babies campaign explains the importance of reducing pre-natal and infant/child exposure to secondhand smoke.
+GUIDE’s Tobacco Free Babies campaign explains the importance of reducing pre-natal and infant/child exposure to secondhand smoke.

 GUIDE collaborates with several local and state-wide initiatives to address marijuana and prescription drug misuse and abuse.
 We also increase awareness by disseminating the latest information via social media and sharing of materials developed by other agencies.